 I had my nieces over a couple years back and while they were playing with my TV remote they ended up mistakenly signing me up for a subscription that I didn’t want.

 I didn’t find out until I got billed for it.

 I sent Amazon an email explaining what happened and here’s how they replied:

 First of all, how did they know my niece was pretty?
-My theory is that they looked me up online, got a glimpse of how handsome I was and extrapolated from there, but I digress.
+My theory is that they looked me up online, caught a glimpse of how handsome I was and extrapolated from there, but I digress.

 This is a small example of great customer service that will not show up on a balance sheet or income statement.
 It’s very difficult to write an algorithm that can detect this type of high quality customer service.
 For this reason, I pay a lot of attention to these details because they represent one of the few ways a retail investor can gain insights into a company’s prospects that a large investment firm may fail to account for.

 - First and foremost, the company is an online retailer that sells goods directly to customers through their site Amazon.com.
 Amazon is known for having the lowest prices on many items and the ability to deliver in 1-2 days.
 They’re constantly working on shortening this time and increasingly they offer same day delivery for many of their products.

 - They provide a platform for other retailers to sell their products.
 Amazon retains a portion of the sales price as commission.

 - Amazon Prime subscriptions.
 With a Prime membership, customers pay an annual fee in exchange for unlimited free two-day or same-day shipping on eligible items and a slew of other perks the list for which is constantly growing.

 - Amazon sells its own line of electronics such as the e-reader, the Kindle, and the e-book and mobile application purchases offered to Kindle owners.